-Check prices, delivery times, backorder and return policies.
+Check prices, delivery times, and backorder and return policies.
 Pay attention to the wording.
-You might assume that if you are paying for overnight shipping, you will receive your package the next day, but it may take them 3 days to process your order.
+You might assume that if you’re paying for overnight shipping, you’ll receive your package the next day, but it may take them three days to process your order.
 If you bought a product in August for the holidays, can it still be returned or exchanged?
 If it’s a major store, can you buy online and exchange at the store?
 Are there restocking fees for the item you plan to purchase?

-Hopefully you’re checking them year-round, but it’s especially important to do so during the holiday shopping season.
+Hopefully you’re checking your statements year-round, but it’s especially important to do so during the holiday shopping season.
 If you find you have fraudulent charges, report them to the card company immediately.
 Keep your online receipts in a separate folder in your email program and/or print a copy of the final order with the confirmation/order number.
-You can find information on identity theft and how to protect yourself at.
+You can find information on identity theft and how to protect yourself at .

-Gift cards can be a great last-minute gift but shop around.
-If you purchase a store gift card in that store, you may avoid having a service charge added to the face value, but cards purchased at other retail locations or online will likely carry a fee for purchase.
+Gift cards can be a great last-minute gift, but shop around.
+If you purchase a store gift card for the store you’re buying it in, you may avoid having a service charge added to the face value, but cards purchased at other retail locations or online will likely carry a fee for purchase.
 Gift card and pre-paid credit card companies are allowed to charge the recipient a monthly fee after 12 months of inactivity.
 Check the expiration date and read the terms for purchase and redemption.

 Some stores will offer free shipping to a local store for pickup.
 You can also sign up for “free shipping” alerts for your favorite stores at.